The Wider QB - Beyond the Classroom

 Each term, all pupils have the opportunity to select from the menu of before and after school clubs that departments have to offer.

-Pupils are able to develop relationships by playing in one of the school’s vast number of sports teams, they can take a risk and try something that they have never experienced before in Real Readers, Chess Club, Dohl or Urban Fusions or they can experience a production within Dance, Music or Drama.
+Pupils are able to develop relationships by playing in one of the school’s vast number of sports teams, they can take a risk and try something that they have never experienced before in Real Readers, Chess Club, Music Production, Pottery or Equality & Diversity or they can experience a production within Dance, Music or Drama.
+Look out for new clubs in 2019/2020 including Boccia, Polybat and Indoor Curling.

 Trips and Residentials

 From all of Year 7 developing their responsibility skills and creating new relationships within the Year 7 5Rs residential to Blackwell Court, to Year 8 heading off to Normandy to experience History and French culture, pupils at Queensbridge are challenged to move outside of their comfort zone and develop life skills that they can take out into the world.

 Further up the school, trips to Belgium, Skiing and Snowboarding in Austria, Wales and the Norfolk Broads offer all pupils a chance to take a trip of a lifetime, gain new skill sets, gather memorable experiences and enrich their school life.

 The Queensbridge commitment to enriching our pupils’ lives and going beyond the classroom environment is firmly the vision for QB+.

 On Mondays during period 6, the entire Year 7 and 8 year groups embark on their journeys within our topic areas.
 Each area is filled with new opportunities, such as understanding Relationships and their importance in creating successful teams, taking Risks in the name of Language and Science and developing our Responsibility to school, fellow pupils and the community we live in.

 Developing skills for life and enhancing character and rigour are all firmly part of the wider learning element of Queensbridge life.
 Providing pupils with leadership opportunities and positions of responsibility is a key element to this.